-Weekend baking: Mini ricotta doughnuts with pistachio and honey topping
+What to bake this weekend: Mini ricotta doughnuts with pistachio and honey topping

 Why not try something a little different this weekend, with these gorgeous mini doughnuts from dream team Alice Levine and Laura Jackson.

 While the dough for these mini doughnuts takes time, the rise period is very short and they don’t need a second rise.
-This means you can go for pulling out the ingredients to yummying them up in under an hour.
+This means you can go from pulling out the ingredients to yummying them up in under an hour.

 - 185g ricotta, plus extra to serve